RandyQ/Project4/README.md

 # Project4

-This is project 4 for COP3813 (serverside programming).
+This is project 4 for COP3813 (serverside programming). https://project-4-randyq.herokuapp.com/ is the deployed app address

-To gain admin functionality (the ability to delete a record) log in as "email": 'admin'
+To gain admin functionality (the ability to delete a record) log in as:
+"email": 'admin',
 "password": 'admin'
 (for grading purposes)

+Otherwise, just register as a new user and log in!
+Or you can also just use:
+"email": 'Adam@gmail.com',
+"password": 'adam'

 credentials.js are included to ensure app works appropriately when grading